lambrospetrou/oracle-jdk-installer/README.md

 Used on my Thinkpad T430 64-bit Ubuntu 12.04 LTS ::

-  The file I downloaded for my system is: jdk-7u5-linux-x64.tar.gz The command I executed: sudo ./dk-installer jdk-7u5-linux-x64.tar.gz -64
+  The file I downloaded for my system is: jdk-7u5-linux-x64.tar.gz The command I executed: sudo ./jdk-installer jdk-7u5-linux-x64.tar.gz -64

 Used on my Toshiba Satellite A300D 32-bit Ubuntu 12.04 LTS ::

-  The file I downloaded for my system is: jdk-7u5-linux-i586.tar.gz The command I executed: sudo ./dk-installer jdk-7u5-linux-i586.tar.gz -32
+  The file I downloaded for my system is: jdk-7u5-linux-i586.tar.gz The command I executed: sudo ./jdk-installer jdk-7u5-linux-i586.tar.gz -32
 </pre>

 Verify the setup
 ----------------
-In order to verify that it worked you can try the following checks.
-Note that the fllowing program is the most important but you could check all the binaries that are installed this way:
+In order to verify that it got installed successfully you can try the following checks.
+Note that the following program is the most important but you could check all the binaries that are installed this way:

 java -version